jjakk/Database-Demo/Readme.md

-This is a basic database demo using Heroku and PostgreSQL
+This is a basic database demo using Heroku and MongoDB